 Also, it has recently been discovered that in and around the time The Mitchell Commercial was using the whole nine yards, other publications were using the whole six yards.

-For example, this is from a May 7, 1912 edition of the Mount Vernon Signal:
+For example, this is from a May 7, 1912 edition of the Mount Vernon Signal,

 - But there is one thing sure, we dems would never have known that there was such crookedness in the Rebublican [sic] party if Ted and Taft had not got crossed at each other.
 Just wait boys until the fix gets to a fever heat and they will tell the whole six yards.

-Researchers have recently discovered several instances to the whole six yards in newspapers from the 1910s, making the exactly number seem less relevent, and, thereby, invalidating many of the previous origin stories like the length of fabric or a machine-gun belt.
+Researchers have recently discovered several instances to the whole six yards in newspapers from the 1910s, making the exactly number seem less relevant, and, thereby, invalidating many of the previous origin stories like the length of fabric or a machine-gun belt.

 In Robert E. Wagner’s “Man on the Thres-hold” in the 1962 Fall edition of Michigan Voices,